 If you have questions about this program, contact Cherie Dennis at firstname.lastname@example.org.

 Oklahoma Blood Institute

 Oklahoma Blood Institute (OBI) is seeking to provide the safest and highest quality blood, services, and programs to patients and communities.
 Church of the Servant hosts several blood drives a year at our church, providing the most units of blood of any church in Oklahoma.
 It is a great and easy way to give of yourself to save the life of someone else.
-Register on Sundays at the table located near Community Hall or register online here.
-Upcoming 2017 dates are: September 17 and December 10.
+Register on Sundays at the table located near Community Hall.
+Dates for donations at Servant as well as online registration may be found on the Events page.